PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node-v2/monitoring.md

 ### 2.3 Check Screen Session Status

-If you followed the ['Getting Started'](/build-with-powerloom/snapshotter-node/lite-node-v2/getting-started.md) instructions, you'll have a `screen` session named `powerloom-mainnet` running.
+If you followed the [Getting Started](/build-with-powerloom/snapshotter-node/lite-node-v2/getting-started.md) instructions, you'll have a `screen` session named `powerloom-mainnet` running.

 Verify the `screen` session is running with: